-Jenner ends the quote talking about needing to change her hair to avoid feeling like she’s regressing, but can this need to be different be classified as an actual addiction?
+Jenner ends the statement talking about needing to change her hair to avoid feeling like she’s regressing, but can this need to be different be classified as an actual addiction?
 And for all other individuals who find themselves reaching for the box dye or going to the salon more often than not, is there an emotional link there to be aware of?
 We turned to two psychologists to find out.

 So, can you become addicted to dyeing your hair?
 The answer isn’t definitive.